How to Stop Political Robocall Scams

 No legitimate and trustworthy organization will request your personal or financial information through a robocall.
 They are aware this is sensitive information that needs to be shared in a controlled and safe manner, which automated and pre-recorded calls are not.

 Don’t fall for the story of how there’s been an unexpected problem involving you or your business account and the authorities, which can only be “solved” if you immediately wire funds.
-Legitimate government institutions will never threaten you with legal action against you “unless you quickly transfer a large sum of money to their account.”
+Legitimate government institutions will never threaten you with action against you “unless you quickly transfer a large sum of money to their account.”

 Switch From a Robocall to a Live Operator